Agent Harnesses

 Market confirmation

-OpenAI open-sourced codex-plugin-cc (March 30, 2026) — a plugin to invoke Codex from inside Claude Code.
+OpenAI open-sourced codex-plugin-cc (March 30, 2026) to invoke Codex from inside Claude Code.
 If models were the moat, this wouldn’t exist.
-The harness is the platform; models are swappable plugins.
+Models are swappable plugins.
+The harness is the platform.

 The Claude Code leak